Gamma Sensor Technical Notes

 Overview

 The gamma sensor detects gamma radiation using a scintillation crystal detector integrated with a silicon photomultiplier (SiPM).
 The scintillation crystal detector is a large, Nal (TI) doped crystal (1.5 inches by 1.5 inches), which is highly sensitive to gamma rays and supports high photon count rates.
-Unlike gas sensors, the gamma sensor does not need to be exposed to air to detect gamma radiation.
+The crystal’s material, size, and geometry determine the detector’s sensitivity and accuracy.

 Device Placement